samcv/learnxinyminutes-docs/bash.html.markdown

 # as a variable assignment valid only for the scope of the 'Some string'
 # command.)

-# Using the variable:
+# Variables by themself or in double quotes get interpolated:
-echo $Variable
+echo $Variable #> Some string
-echo "$Variable"
+echo "$Variable" #> Some string
-echo '$Variable'
-# When you use the variable itself — assign it, export it, or else — you write
+# When you use single quotes the variables are not interpolated and are taken
+# literally:
+echo '$Variable' #> $Variable
-# its name without $.
-If you want to use the variable's value, you should use $.
+# If you want to use the variables value, use a $.
+If you are assigning it or
-# Note that ' (single quote) won't expand the variables!
+# exporting it write its name without $.

 # Parameter expansion ${ }:
 echo ${Variable}